-- National Counter Terrorism Strategy
+National Counter Terrorism Strategy

-In 2014, the national CT Strategy was officially approved by the Council of Ministers.
+In 2015, the National Counter Terrorism Strategy was officially approved by the Council of Ministers.
 The strategy complies with the EU Counter Terrorism Strategy and is focused on four main pillars: prevent, protect, pursue and respond.